ioofy/Library-App/README.md

+#RTKQuery
-# This app project or repository is for assesment only
+This repository is for learn deep more about redux, RTK, and react query